nkthebass/XenoCPUUtility/README.md

 By nkthebass
 ⭐ **Official Repository:** https://github.com/nkthebass/XenoCPUUtility
 ---
-This project does take use of "vibe coding" rest be assured it is far from being "AI slop".
+This project does take use of "vibe coding" rest be assured it is far from being "AI slop". ---
-Please contact me at nkthebass@gmail.com for any questions or issues and requests if any.
 ---
+Please contact me at nkthebass@gmail.com for any questions or issues and requests if any

 ## Overview
 XenoCPUUtility is a **comprehensive CPU benchmarking and stress testing utility** designed to measure single-core and multi-core performance, thread scaling, floating-point throughput, integer workload behavior, and sustained CPU stability across modern processors.